Laurie Foell

-Laurie Foell (born Laurence Foel on 10 February 1968) is an Argentinian-born Australian actress.
+Laurie Foell (born Laurence Foel on 10 February 1968) is an Australian actress.
 She is best known for her portrayal of both Angela "Angie" Russell and her cousin Josie, in the successful Australian television soap opera Home and Away.
 Foell also starred as Dr. Justine Jones in the long running New Zealand hospital soap Shortland Street.

 Career

 Home and Away

 Foell first appeared in Home and Away in 1999 in a small role playing Kelly McCane.
 She returned to the show as the conniving and psychotic super-bitch Angie Russell in September 2002, when the show's ratings were slipping.
 Her character quickly became one of Australia's favourite villainesses with many fans referring to her six months on the show (ending in April 2003) as the "Angie Era".
 The storylines revolving around her – ultimately ending in her murder, and subsequent investigation – are credited with giving the show a resurgence in popularity.

 Half a year later, viewers were shocked with the revelation in the 2003 season finale that new girl Tasha (played by Isabel Lucas) was Angie's daughter – a move which led to Foell returning to the show briefly as Angie in 2004 as visions haunting Tasha.
 Foell returned to the show in August 2004 in a new role as Angie's cousin Josie Russell, whom she played until June 2005.